 Oh, you guys, let’s welcome the very first Fall recipe…

-Fall and crispy weather call for comfort food.
-My favorite activity during this season is…baking – duh – and as the temperature drops, I can’t help making all sorts of ‘lievitati’ (in Italian.
+Fall and crispy weather always calls for comfort food.
+My favorite activity during this season is baking – duh – and as the temperature drops, I can’t help making all sorts of ‘lievitati’ (in Italian.
 Singular, ‘lievitato’).

-I’ve always loved baking, if you follow me you already know that.
+Oh, and I’ve always loved baking, if you follow me you already know that.
 When I say always, I mean ALWAYS, since I was a little kid.
 At the time, if I didn’t know what to do on Sunday afternoon, I asked my mother if I could bake something.

 I love leavened pastries mainly for one reason: they teach you patience.